-If You Smell Gas:
+If You Smell propane:

 - 1. Extinguish any open flames, pilot lights, and all smoking materials. - 2.
-Do not touch electrical switches. - 3.
-Shut off the gas supply at the tank valve (s) or gas supply connection. - 4.
+Do not touch electrical switches. - Shut off the propane supply at the tank valve (s) or propane supply connection. - 4.
 Open doors and other ventilating openings. - 5.
 Leave area until the odor clears. - 6.
-Have the gas system checked and leakage source corrected before using again.
+Have the propane system checked and leakage source corrected before using again.